Kagerō-class destroyer: Design and description

-The Kagerō class used the same hull and bridge as the preceding Asashio class and had an almost identical silhouette.
+The Kagerō class used a similar but slightly enlarged hull and bridge as the preceding Asashio class and had an almost identical silhouette.
 The main visual difference was that the reloads for the forward torpedo launcher were located in front of the launcher instead of to the rear.
 The ships measured 118.5 m overall, with a beam of 10.8 m and a draft of 3.76 m.
 They displaced 2065 t at standard load and 2529 t at deep load.
 The displacement and beam were thus slightly larger than for the Asashio class, giving greater stability.